kenlhlui/pydatacuration-p/README.md

    ```

 >[!TIP]
->If you prefer Graphical User Interface (GUI), you can run the following command
+>If you prefer a Graphical User Interface (GUI), you can run the following command
 >```sh
 >explore.exe .
 >```
 > A Windows File Explorer should appear, and you can edit, copy, delete, or move files using the GUI.

 ## ℹ️Curator info
-You can configure the curation project by modifying the `res/config.yaml` file.
+You can configure the curation project information by modifying the `res/config.yaml` file.

 You can modify it with Notepad (GUI) or nano editor (Terminal).
-1. Open and edit the config.yaml file
+1. Open and edit the config.yaml file.
    ```sh
    nano res/config.yaml
    ```